Table Of Contents

 What Is the Best Time to Drink Kombucha for Weight Loss?

-• Starting the eating window with a protein, fat, and fiber-rich meal rather than breaking a fast with kombucha (which lacks all three) can aid to limit the release of sugars from the kombucha into the body, preventing the storage hormone insulin from skyrocketing.
+- Starting the eating window with a protein, fat, and fiber-rich meal rather than breaking a fast with kombucha (which lacks all three) can aid in limiting the release of sugars from the kombucha into the body, preventing the storage hormone insulin from skyrocketing.

 If you have special health or dietary issues, see your doctor and a nutritionist about the best approach to incorporate probiotics into your diet.